laminas/laminas-inputfilter/docs/book/application-integration/usage-in-a-mezzio-application.md

-# Usage in a zend-expressive Application
+# Usage in a mezzio Application

-The following example shows _one_ potential use case of zend-inputfilter within a zend-expressive based application.
-The example uses a module, config provider configuration, zend-servicemanager as dependency injection container, the zend-inputfilter plugin manager and a request handler.
+The following example shows _one_ potential use case of laminas-inputfilter within a mezzio based application.
+The example uses a module, config provider configuration, laminas-servicemanager as dependency injection container, the laminas-inputfilter plugin manager and a request handler.

-Before starting, make sure zend-inputfilter is installed and configured.
+Before starting, make sure laminas-inputfilter is installed and configured.

 ## Create Input Filter